floydhub/floyd-docs/docs/guides/run_on_floydhub_button.md

 The 'Run on FloydHub' button enables users to run CPU or GPU-powered workspaces on FloydHub with little or no configuration.
 The button is ideal for sharing open-source projects, reproducing academic research papers, teaching educational courses to students, and anywhere else you want people to be able to quickly run and reproduce your projects.

-The button is well-suited for use in README files, and is intended to serve as a replacement the manual configuration of your environment, code, and data required to reproduce your work.
+The button is well-suited for use in README files, and is intended to serve as a replacement for the manual configuration of your environment, code, and data required to reproduce your work.

 Here's an example button that trains a sentiment analysis TensorFlow model on FloydHub (including attaching the required datasets):